Licence Checker England

 Up to 5 years (can be issued for a shorter period at the council's discretion).
 A separate licence is required for each individual property.

 Operating an unlicensed HMO is a criminal offence.
-The council can impose a civil penalty of up to £30,000 per offence as an alternative to prosecution.
+For offences committed on or after 1 May 2026, GOV.UK guidance refers to civil penalties of up to £40,000 for relevant offences, with different treatment for breaches and for offences committed before that date.
+Earlier cases may still be assessed under previous rules.
 Upon conviction the fine is unlimited.
-The council may also apply for a Rent Repayment Order or banning order where appropriate.
+The council may also apply for a rent repayment order or banning order where appropriate.
 The licence specifies maximum occupancy and requires compliance with relevant safety requirements.
 Planning permission and building regulation compliance are separate requirements from HMO licensing.
 Property types covered: Properties occupied by 5 or more people from 2 or more separate households who share one or more basic amenities such as a bathroom, toilet, or cooking facilities.
-Covers houses, flats, maisonettes, and bungayettes meeting those criteria..
+Covers houses, flats, maisonettes, and bungayettes meeting those criteria.
 Exemptions or exclusions: Registered providers of social housing may be exempt.
 Properties managed or controlled by a registered social landlord may also be exempt.
-Temporary Exemption Notices are available for landlords who intend to cease HMO operation..
+Temporary Exemption Notices are available for landlords who intend to cease HMO operation.

 View HMO licensing info on council website